labolado/solar2d_webview_enchanced/README.md

 This project consists of two main parts:

 ## Solar2d WebView Extended API
-We've extended the WebView API (based on https://github.com/labolado/corona) with new methods and events to make it more powerful.
+We've extended the WebView API (https://github.com/labolado/corona) with new methods and events to make it more powerful.
 For detailed documentation, see docs/webview_api.md.

 Note: The project (https://github.com/labolado/corona) provides two Solar2D builds:
 1. Solar2D 202x.xxxx.b3.vx build: